rklymentiev/py-for-neuro/chapters/chapter2.md

 <exercise id="6" title="assert statement">

 Recall the function to calculate the pi value.
 This was a pretty simple function and we know that we should use numeric objects for an input.
 But what if you decide to pass a string for example as a diameter value?
-In such casem you get an Error, since operation `22/"some number"` is not supported (and doesn't make so much sense either).
+In such casem you get an Error since operation `22/"some number"` is not supported (and doesn't make so much sense either).

 ```python
 def get_pi(circumference, diameter, digits_to_round=2):